PaRappa1996/parappa-funkin-utau-main/README.md

 Mickey Mouse by Disney

-Mario by Nintendo (voiced by 5onik101)
+Mario by Shigeru Miyamoto (voiced by 5onik101)

 Selever by Mike geno

 Labrat by Novatos Team 2 (OFFICIAL) [ §°Ulkarizers°§ ]

+Spongebob By Stephen hillenburg